XD-DENG/Spark-practice/README.md

 ]
 ```

 ### Set Operation

-Like the set operators in Oracle SQL, we can do set operations in Spark.
+Like the set operators in vanilla SQL, we can do set operations in Spark.
 Here we would introduce `union`, `intersection`, and `distinct`.
 We can make intuitive interpretations as below.

 - *union of A and B*: return elements of A AND elements of B.
 - *intersection of A and B*: return these elements existing in both A and B.
 - *distinct of A*: return the distinct values in A. That is, if element `a` appears more than once, it will only appear once in the result returned.